A Comprehensive Study of Code-removal Patches in Automated Program Repair: Introduction

 \section{Introduction}

 The cost of software failures is often significantly high.
 For instance, a report conducted by the Consortium for IT Software Quality (CISQ) indicates that the cost of poor-quality software in the US in 2018 has been approximately \$2.84 trillion, with 37.46\% due to software failures, and 16.87\% due to activities performed to find and fix bugs~\cite{cisq-2018-report}.
-Similarly, multiple studies show that developers can spend up to 75\% of their time in debugging and fixing activity~\cite{Britton:2013:UndoDB, undo-2014-report, coralogix-2015-report}.
+Similarly, multiple studies show that developers can spend up to 75\% of their time in debugging and fixing activities~\cite{Britton:2013:UndoDB, undo-2014-report, coralogix-2015-report}.

 Automatic Program Repair (APR) techniques represent a possible solution to reduce the cost of dealing with bugs, thanks to their capability of automatically suggesting fixes~\cite{8089448, 10.1145/3105906}.
-Among the many strategies, a number of APR techniques follow the \emph{generate-and-validate} approach, that is, they modify a faulty program according to different procedures (e.g., using search-based~\cite{6035728} or enumerative procedures~\cite{AE}) and then validate the generated program to discover if a plausible fix has been produced.
+Among the many strategies, a number of APR techniques follow the \emph{generate-and-validate} approach, that is, they modify a faulty program according to different procedures (e.g., using search-based~\cite{6035728} or enumerative procedures~\cite{AE}) and then validate the generated program against a test suite.
 Notably, GenProg~\cite{6035728,DBLP:conf/ssbse/2018} is one of the first APR systems that implements the generate-and-validate approach, using genetic programming to modify the faulty program based on three repair operators and running test cases to validate the modified program.
 The three operators used in GenProg can (1) add a statement copied from another location of the same program, (2) replace a statement of the source code with another one copied from another point of the same program, and (3) simply delete a code element (e.g., a statement).